Publish: April 12, 2018 by framestr

 When creating online forms, you need to think about a form that will streamline the user’s experience.
 While you always expect users to fill out forms as accurately and effortlessly as you can imagine.
 It isn’t the case always.
 As a technical person, some things that you can answer in your sleep are complicated to the non-technical person.

 Also, users make multiple mistakes, and that is where your help comes in.
 You need to offer assistance, as well as validation explaining how to fill out the forms for the user to fill the forms successfully.
-As we wrap our heads around bitcoin taxation Canada, you need to ensure that your form is intuitive.
+As we wrap our heads around the online rave shopping trend, you need to ensure that your form is intuitive.
 You shouldn’t have to explain to users the process of filling out a form.
 So, if your forms appear too complicated, redesign it.

 To design intuitive forms, keep these tips and tricks in your back pocket.

 You have to keep stories out of forms and use text only where you need it.
 But, you shouldn’t use more than 100 words to explain things.

 You will require concise text when asking for unfamiliar data – that is, anything that will leave your user asking ‘what is this?

 You also need concise text when asking for specific data, when you have concerns about privacy or security, or when the information is necessary within the particular context.
 The latter captures the essential information to help users move through the form.

 In cases where the amount of text to guide the users will appear complicated, use dynamic contextual text.
 These texts include automatic inline help which will reveal itself as a user clicks an input field.
 Maintain a strong visual connection between the fields and the help text.

 You could also use the user-activated inline exposure to help people access txt only when they need it.
 A question mark icon works well for this.

 Forms with multiple input fields discourage users hence the need to ask only for relevant information.
 Instead of asking for home addresses and their weight, ask for name and phone numbers.